 Friday Afternoon, Unwind at Medora Uncork’d

 We kicked off the weekend at Medora Uncork’d with a glass of Aronia Berry wine from Wolf Creek Winery in Cole Harbor, North Dakota, pairing that with a BBQ Blueberry Meatball flatbread appetizer.
 It was just enough to get us through nine holes of golf.
+This was a relaxing thing to do in Medora, North Dakota to begin the weekend.

 Play a Round of Golf at Bully Pulpit Golf Course

 At Bully Pulpit Golf Course, ranked one of America’s Top 100 Golf Courses, we found ourselves immersed in the Badland’s landscape.
 The Little Missouri River meanders through the course, with greens tucked between the colorful bluffs.
 Their signature holes, “The Badlands Holes,” numbers 14, 15, and 16, allowed us to play through a rough fairway canyon.
 If you love golf, you’ll want to give this challenging course a try.
+After nine holes, we went back to our hotel and prepared for our gourmet dinner at Theodore’s inside the Rough Rider’s Hotel.

 Theodore’s – A Fine-Dining Option

 In Theodore’s, setting in front of the beautiful brick fireplace, we enjoyed a meal worthy of any gourmet.
 The bison Osso Bucco was fork-tender and served with braised au jus and a creamy horseradish sauce.
-The chef offered seasonal vegetables, accompanied the dish with blue cheese, mashed potatoes, and caramelized onions.
+The chef offered seasonal vegetables and accompanied the dish with blue cheese, mashed potatoes, and caramelized onions.

 Saturday Morning – Grab Breakfast at Farmhouse Café